 Step #6: Assess the Impact a Threat Could Have

-- The criticality of the system, determined by its value and the value of the data to the organization
+- The value of the asset to the organization

 Step #7: Prioritize the Information Security Risks